Seemingly innocuous words spoken by Jesus carry a weight of meaning.

 For both of these reasons, the ancients tended to regard friendship as the highest type of human relationship.
 It afforded the opportunity for the greatest emotional intimacy between the two or more human beings.

 This carried over into the political realm.
 Hellenistic kings often had a circle of close associates around them known as the King’s Friends.
 They represented a very high honor a king might confer upon an associate to enlist him within that privileged circle.
-Kings might manipulate the conferring of this honor for political purposes, but still be enlisted among the King’s Friends was to have risen to a very high status.
+Kings might manipulate the conferring of this honor for political purposes, but still to be enlisted among the King’s Friends was to have risen to a very high status.

 So when Jesus in John 15 says to his disciples that he no longer calls them servants, but friends, we need to keep in mind this concept of friendship that prevailed in the ancient world.
 He is raising them to a relationship of high status and intimacy with himself.